AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 Kami and the lesser spirits most typically live an amorphous, intangible existence.
 They permeate and bind the world with spiritual essence, and their presence is felt by all without ever taking a physical form.
 However, a select few of these spirits have developed the incredible power to manifest a physical presence for themselves, dwelling alongside the other denizens of Sumiriku.

-These Holy Manifestations, also known as Tenno (天の, 'Celestial'), are fully spirit in being, their physical form a direct reflection of their spiritual essence.
+These Holy Manifestations, also known as Tennō (天の, 'Celestial'), are fully spirit in being, their physical form a direct reflection of their spiritual essence.
 This is unlike other beings revered as Kami, such as Ryū, Godaiyō, or the spirits of the deceased, who's nature is based on their physical selves before they became Kami.

 Holy Manifestations are said to appear from the spirit realm for a specific purpose, but determining this purpose can prove very challenging.
 They are often very cryptic beings that don't typically communicate in languages most people of Sumiriku understand.
 They also have values very different to those of less spiritual beings.
 They are believed to appear when there is a spiritual imbalance that requires mending, or when people are in times of need.